 PRISMA

-Figure 1 outlines a flow chart of the selection process adopted from the PRISMA-ScR (PRISMA extension for Scoping Reviews) group statement (Tricco et al. 2018).
-Full texts of the papers considered eligible for this review were obtained, and reference lists were searched for articles that met the inclusion criteria.
-Only publications that measure biological markers of occupational exposure to NP were included.
+Figure 1 Outlines a flow chart of the selection criteria adopted from the PRISMA-ScR (PRISMA extension for Scoping Reviews) group statement (Tricco et al. 2018).
+Full texts of the papers meeting eligibility criteria were obtained, and the list of reference was also searched for articles meeting the inclusion criteria. publications reporting biomarkers of occupational NP exposure to were prioritized.

-Eligibility process
+Screening process

-After duplicates were removed from the original search , the abstracts of 165 articles listed above were reviewedindependently by two researchers.
-We then narrowed the pool of relevant articles by excluding review articles as well as articles that were non-occupational exposure (“not occupational”) or not clearly associated withNP exposure (“not nanoparticles”).
-Non-epidemiological in vitro studies were also removed during the screening.
-Following the screening for eligibility, 24articles remained and were included in the review.
+After removing duplicate enteries from the original search , the abstracts of 165 articles as shown in the Fig, were selected and reviewed further by two experts.
+The pool was narrowed further to relevant articles by excluding review articles and studies concerning non-occupational exposure to NPs, ENMs (“not occupational”) or not clearly associated with NPs, ENMs exposure (“not nanoparticles”).
+Additionally, non-epidemiological in-vitro studies were also removed during the screening processs.
+Finally, a total of 24 articles meeting selection criteria, , were shortlisted for further review and critical analysis.

 Results

-The study population and type of exposure, methods used, health outcomes, the expression of specific biological markers and potential confounding factors in the reviewed studies are summarized inTable 2.
+Table 2 presents a summary of all the variables of interests, commonly used in the biomonitoring and exposure science.
+Variables such as exposure groups, souce of exposure, health outcomes of exposure, methods used for detection and quantification, the biological expression in terms of specific biomarkers and potential confounding factors, were frequently considered in all these studies Table 2.

-The most used and studied biological marker of effectscardiovascular effects, lung fibrosis, lung and systemic inflammation markers; nucleic acids, lipid and protein oxidative stress markers, antioxidant enzyme activity, genotoxicity and metabolic markers, aresummarized in Table 3.
+Table 3 summarizes the more frequently usedbiomarkers of effects.
+Each set of respective biomarkers was indicative of a biological endpoint, such as cardiovascular effects, lung fibrosis, lung and systemic inflammation; nucleic acids, lipid and protein oxidative stress, antioxidant enzyme activity, genotoxicity and metabolic markers, .

 Table 2.
 Summary of study population, NM or NP,health outcome, selected biological markers of outcome, results and confounding factors.